 In the time period between 2010 and 2014, the numbers of biosurveillance systems created and terminated each year varied substantially, but the net amount of systems created were higher than the time period preceding 2010 (Figure 3).
 Suggesting that there may have been a degree of experimentation in these years where many systems were created, but not sustained.
 This finding could be affected by information bias, as an Internet presence that contained creation and termination dates may have become more common for systems created after 2010.

 In 2011-2014, the number of systems terminated exceeded the number of systems created, causing the overall number of active biosurveillance systems to fall for the first time (Figure 3 & 4).
 While this could be an artifact due to the information bias mentioned above or inherent biases in the data collection procedures, economic factors were likely to have caused the decrease in the number of biosurveillance systems.
-The global financial crisis in 2008 had a severe impact on the U.S. economy and consequently government spending on health care plateaued in the following years with the slowest spending growth in recent history.20 As 294 of the 819 systems (approximately 36%) we surveyed were U.S. based, the downturn in government spending in the U.S. is correlated with a large drop in the number of biosurveillance systems.
+The global financial crisis in 2008 had a severe impact on the U.S. economy and consequently government spending on health care plateaued in the following years with the slowest spending growth in recent history.20 As 294 of the 819 systems (approximately 36%) surveyed were U.S. based, the downturn in government spending in the U.S. is correlated with a large drop in the number of biosurveillance systems.

-This study’s hypothesis that the existence of multiple biosurveillance systems would tend to improve both the overall sensitivity of biosurveillance (i.e., the likelihood of detecting and event) and the timeliness of reporting (i.e., the time between an event and its discovery and reporting.
+One of this study’s hypotheses was that the existence of multiple biosurveillance systems would tend to improve both the overall sensitivity of biosurveillance (i.e., the likelihood of detecting and event) and the timeliness of reporting (i.e., the time between an event and its discovery and reporting).
 Some evidence supports this hypothesis.

 Chan et al. studied the time to outbreak discovery and public communication of outbreaks using a set of outbreaks confirmed by WHO and it is interesting to note that during the study period between 1996 and 2009, a time associated with rapid growth in the number of biosurveillance systems, time to outbreak discovery declined substantially, from nearly 30 days to 13.5 days, and time to public reporting of outbreaks declined from 40 days to 19 days.20a This suggest an association between the number of biosurveillance systems and the number of systems in use.
 Of note, the number of non-traditional systems expanded at an especially rapid rate during this period.